Community, Comfort, and Connection: Senior Co-Housing in Ontario

-Created in Denmark in the 1990s, co-housing is gaining traction in Ontario as seniors are seeking ways to live independently and share responsibilities and costs, while also developing strong social connections and building a circle of support as they age.
-From coast-to-coast, co-housing developments are cropping up, as well as private ventures, providing seniors with more choice than ever before to live healthy, engaged and creative lives with like-minded individuals.
+Created in Denmark in the 1990s, co-housing is gaining traction in Ontario as seniors seek ways to live independently and share responsibilities and costs while developing strong social connections and building a circle of support as they age.
+From coast to coast, co-housing developments are cropping up, as well as private ventures, providing seniors with more choices than ever before to live healthy, engaged and creative lives with like-minded individuals.

 What is Co-Housing?

-According to the Canadian Cohousing Network, co-housing (or co-living) is an intentionally cooperative neighbourhood where common facilities are shared, yet each household owns their home and has ample privacy and maximum control over their involvement.
-For seniors, this type of living arrangement focuses on aging well while in the presence of community.
-Residents design and manage themselves relying on neighbourly mutual support (co-care) and a hired resident caregiver, if required.
-Communities are designed for physical accessibility, as well as financial, environmental, and social sustainability.
+According to the Canadian Co-housing Network, co-housing (or co-living) is an intentionally cooperative neighbourhood where common facilities are shared.
+Yet, each household owns their home and has ample privacy and maximum control over their involvement.
+This living arrangement focuses on aging well for seniors while in a community presence.
+Residents design and manage themselves, relying on neighbourly mutual support (co-care) and a hired resident caregiver if required.
+Communities are designed for physical accessibility and financial, environmental, and social sustainability.

 What are the Benefits of Senior Co-Housing?

-Studies suggest that seniors who opt for a co-housing arrangement can age-in-place ten years longer versus living in a conventional house.
+Studies suggest that seniors who opt for a co-housing arrangement can age in place for ten years longer versus living in a conventional house.
 This is an incredible benefit to co-housing, which is also associated with other key benefits:

-Homeownership or even renting a place of one’s own comes with mounting costs, especially in major markets like Toronto or Mississauga.
-Co-housing is an option that maintains the functionality of a single-family home or private apartment, but at a more affordable cost since expenses are shared.
-Many boomers are opting to sell their homes, downsize into a smaller co-housing unit and utilize the equity to support their golden years.
+Homeownership or renting a place of one’s own comes with mounting costs, especially in major markets like Toronto or Mississauga.
+Co-housing is an option that maintains the functionality of a single-family home or private apartment but at a more affordable cost since expenses are shared.
+Many boomers opt to sell their homes, downsize into smaller co-housing units and utilize the equity to support their golden years.

-Many seniors that live in a co-housing report significant cost of living savings.
-Fixed expenses, such as utilities, property taxes and maintenance costs, are lower since they are shared amongst inhabitants, plus co-housing units are smaller than standard single-family homes.
+Many seniors who live in a co-housing report significant cost of living savings.
+Fixed expenses, such as utilities, property taxes and maintenance costs, are lower since they are shared with inhabitants, plus co-housing units are smaller than standard single-family homes.
 There are also savings for variable expenses, like food, since some co-housing arrangements share mealtime responsibilities and costs.

-Co-housing developments are designed to allow owners to age-in-place and often follow universal design concepts that enhance day-to-day life no matter a person’s ability.
+Co-housing developments are designed to allow owners to age in place and often follow universal design concepts that enhance day-to-day life no matter a person’s ability.
 This includes large bathrooms with curbless showers or widened doorways that can accommodate mobility aids.
-As a person’s needs change, universal design to quick to adapt.
+As a person’s needs change, universal design is quick to adapt.

-One of the most important benefits of senior co-living is a person’s quality of life.
-This type of living arrangement staves off loneliness and isolation, and provides an important sense of community and belonging.
-Co-housing owners can engage with each other, help one another and be a strong support network on a truly personal level, while becoming an extension of family as they carry out daily life together.
+One of the most essential benefits of senior co-living is a person’s quality of life.
+This living arrangement staves loneliness and isolation, providing community and belonging.
+Co-housing owners can engage with each other, help one another and be a strong support network on a genuinely personal level while becoming an extension of family as they carry out daily life together.

-Having help from other members of a co-housing community provides seniors with easy access to the daily resources they need without having to rely on outside organizations, like meal or companion services.
+Having help from other members of a co-housing community gives seniors easy access to the daily resources they need without having to rely on outside organizations, like meal or companion services.
 Living in a community setting also has health and safety benefits, allowing seniors to live independently for longer.

-If you or a loved one are curious about co-housing options in Ontario or wish to learn more about the benefits of senior co-living, please contact me, Deborah Clerk, Real Estate Sales Representative and ASA at Keller Williams Realty Solutions, Brokerage.
-As an Accredited Senior Agent, I work with my mature buyers and sellers to help them create a lifestyle that’s not only sustainable, but caterers to their unique needs.
+If you or a loved one are curious about co-housing options in Ontario or want to learn more about the benefits of senior co-living, please contact me, Deborah Clerk, Real Estate Sales Representative and Lifestyle55+ Affiliate at Keller Williams Realty Associates, Brokerage.
+As a Lifestyle55+ Affiliate, I work with my mature buyers and sellers to help them create a lifestyle that’s not only sustainable but caterers to their unique needs.
 You have options – let’s explore them together.